alexdmoss/web-scraper/README.md

 1. Practice TDD
 2. Scrape a web page using Python's Beautiful Soup
+3. Run in Cloud Run
-3. Set up as a Google Cloud Function on a schedule
+4. Set up a Schedule
-4. Write a log-based metric which Stackdriver can have an alert for (because there's no SMTP service in GCP!)
+5. Write a log-based metric which Stackdriver can have an alert for (because there's no SMTP service in GCP!)

 ---